 3. This way, continue the practice for 7–10 cycles/rounds.

 This is an excellent practice to relax the nervous system and calm down the nerves in quick time.
-People who suffer from insomnia, high blood pressure, anxiety disorder, stress, and migraine
+People who suffer from insomnia, high blood pressure, anxiety disorder, stress, and migraine may find this practice highly beneficial.

 Throughout this process of breathing, make sure there is no unnecessary stress or jerks in breathing in or out.
 Your breathing should be very relaxed, slow, rhythmic, and deep.